mlibrary/solr_cloud-connection/README.md

 connection.create_configset(name: "myconfig", confdir: "/path/to/yourconfig/conf", force: true)

-# Collections can be grabbed by name
+# Collections can be grabbed by name, or created if they don't already exist
 collection = if connection.collection? "mycoll"
                connection.collection "mycoll"
              else